 Bike rental VENDORS near The Strand:

-- Joy Ride Santa Monica Tours (2-20 Arcadia Terrace, Santa Monica, CA): At a super-convenient spot on the beach just south of Santa Monica Pier, this place gets great reviews for equipment, customer service and tours, but their selection is limited; price starts at $25/day and includes helmet, basket, lock and map; will pick up for free within 10 miles.
+- Joy Ride Santa Monica Tours (2-20 Arcadia Terrace, Santa Monica, CA): At a super-convenient spot on the beach just south of Santa Monica Pier, this place gets great reviews for equipment, customer service and tours, but their selection is limited.
+Price starts at $25/day and includes helmet, basket, lock and map.
+A key benefit is they will pick up for free within 10 miles.

-- Perry’s Cafe: Has 11 locations along The Strand, including one immediately north of Santa Monica Pier, a couple just south of it, and two south of Marina Del Rey (Dockweiler Beach and Torrance Beach trail-end); price starts at $10/hour or $35/day and everything is extra (lock, basket and helmet are $3 each); reviews of customer service and bike maintenance are hit or miss; offer a one-way option ($10 fee).
+- Perry’s Cafe: 11 locations along The Strand, including one immediately north of Santa Monica Pier, a couple just south of Santa Monica Pier, and two south of Marina Del Rey (Dockweiler Beach and Torrance Beach trail-end).
+Price starts at $10/hour or $35/day and everything is extra (lock, basket and helmet are $3 each).
+Reviews of customer service and bike maintenance are hit or miss.
+A key benefit is they offer a one-way option ($10 fee).

 Tip: If you have a history of getting carded, be sure to bring backup ID.
 I suspect these Californian beaches pair well with an umbrella slushie drink 😉

-3. BIKE TOURS on The Strand Bike Path: Pros, Cons & Guides
+3. BIKE TOURS on The Strand Bike Path: Pros, Cons and Santa Monica Tour Operators

 All of the main tours of the Santa Monica and Venice Beach area are pretty similar.
 They take 2-3 hours and offer similar itineraries (though you can also find foodie, dessert and community tours).
 All include a helmet, basket and water bottle; some include a snack.
 When booking a tour with kids, first confirm that they have infant seats, kids bikes or tandem options.

 Touring with an electric bike could also be fun.
 Electric bikes give you the choice of pedaling or not.
-However, you should be quite comfortable on a bike and at least 5 feet tall; some places don’t allow anyone under 13 years old to ride.
+But, you should be quite comfortable on a bike and at least 5 feet tall.
+Some places don’t allow anyone under 13 years old to ride an electric bike.